nkkize/elk-opennetmon/README.md

 Start logstash deamon using below command
 $ /opt/logstash/bin/logstash -f logstash.conf
 ```
-4. Start your topology and start POX with opennetmon
+4. Start your topology and start POX with opennetmon.
 5. On base machine open browser and hit http://{base machine Ip}:5601/app/kibana .
 Kibana UI will be up.
 In Settings tab search your index.
 (In logstash.conf, you can set an index name, currently it is set to filebeat-{DATE}).
 6. In discover tab you can see the logs from opennetmon is being fectched.
 In visualise and dashboard tab you can create graphs according to your needs.